- 1 Week trek

 - Day 4, i.e. rest and acclimatisation day depends on different actual conditions during the trek.
 Sometimes we may skip it and keep a rest day at Gangabal twin lakes camp instead.
 In this way trekkers get a full day to relax at Gangabal twin lakes camp.

-- We will arrange a shared transportation from Srinagar to basecamp Sitkari and from trek endpoint Naranag to Srinagar back.
-The fare is ₹ 3000 one way for a Tata Sumo/similar and can accommodate up to 6 persons.
+- We will arrange a shared transportation from Srinagar airport (or from TRC Srinagar) to basecamp Sitkari and from trek endpoint Naranag to Srinagar city back.
+The fare is ₹ 4000 one way for a Tata Sumo/similar and can accommodate up to 6 persons.
 You pay the driver directly, sharing equally with the other team members.
+Consider ₹ 1500 to 2000 per person which includes pick up and drop.

 - Cost of Mandatory reserve day, i.e. Day 9 is NOT included in the TREK FEE.
 If we use this during trekking, you need to pay an additional ₹ 2500 per person.
-This will be collected at Naranag.
+This will be collected at Naranag in cash.

-- Please note that prepaid sim cards do not work in Kashmir.
-Airtel and Jio has decent network at basecamp and Naranag.
+- Note that prepaid sim cards do not work in Kashmir.
+Airtel and Jio have decent networks at basecamp and Naranag.

 About the trek: